TheBlueDotGame/The-Accountant/README.md

 [![CodeQL](https://github.com/bartossh/Computantis/actions/workflows/github-code-scanning/codeql/badge.svg)](https://github.com/bartossh/Computantis/actions/workflows/github-code-scanning/codeql)
 [![pages-build-deployment](https://github.com/bartossh/Computantis/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/bartossh/Computantis/actions/workflows/pages/pages-build-deployment)
-## Computantis protocol, DAG and gossiping.
+## Computantis DAG cryptographic protocol.

-### High level description and purpose.

-Secure and performant transaction broker hosting data in the private, redundant and immutable repository.
-The system is guarded with observatory helpers nodes, that are independently controlling all the notary nodes.
-It offers these key features:
- - Transaction immutability and uniqueness (no replay attack possible).
- - Transaction privacy outside the system.
- - Transaction correctness.
-Cryptographic anti-corruption security of the transaction.
- - Privacy.
-Data are owned by the private system.
- - Speed - fast and reliable transaction throughput.
- - Integrity - Only allowed wallets are able to participate in the transactions.
-Transaction anti-forgery is secured with the highest cryptographic standards.
- - Redundancy - Helper nodes are able to independently store data.
- - Lightness - The client node can be deployed on a Raspberry Pi Zero type of device with minimal RAM and CPU footprint (20MB RAM, low CPU usage)
-- Scalability - service scales horizontally and vertically.
-- Immutability - Transactions are preserved in the blockchain repository that secures immutability.
-- Maintainability - System shutdown or node failure has no effect over transaction integrity or transaction loss.

-### Overview

-1. Protocol overview.
+1. The network.

 - The protocol works within the application layer in the OSI network model.
 - The protocol wraps data within the transaction.
 - The transaction seals the data cryptographically.
 - The transaction data are irrelevant to the protocol, and so is its encoding.
 Encoding is the responsibility of the final application.
-- The central node participates in the transmission process of the transaction.
+- The node participates in the transmission process of the transaction.
-- The central node acts as a middleware service and ensures transaction legitimacy.
+- The node acts as a middleware service and ensures transaction legitimacy.
 - The transaction receiver and the transaction issuer are known as the client.
 - The clients are not aware of each other network URLs, they participate in the transaction transmission using the central node (network of central nodes).
 - The client URL is known only for the computantis nodes in the network.
 - The URL of the client may change while data are transmitted and it is not affecting the transmission consistency.
 - The client is recognized in the network by the public address of cryptographic key pairs
-- The client may listen on a webhook for approved transactions.
+- The client may listen on a webhook for approved transactions on dedicated node that has supporting functionalities.
 - The client node is working on the client machine or as an edge device proxying traffic to the device or a client application.
 - The traffic cannot omit the computantis network when transaction is transmitted from client to client.
 - The client is additionally validating the message's legitimacy, decrypting and decoding the message.
 - The central nodes stores all the transactions in the immutable repository in the form of a DAG with Hashed edges and signed vertices.
-- The central nodes are concurrently cooperating in creating and validating the DAG.
+- The central nodes are concurrently cooperating in creating and validating the DAG vertices and edges.
-- The value transfer in form of a token may occur and is a subject of validation by the node taking the vertex as the ancestor.
+- The value transfer in form of the 'spice' token may occur and is a subject of validation.
 The double spending and sufficient amount of tokens is calculated and validated.
-The name of the token in computantis network is: 'spice'.
-- DAG is truncated every some vertexes to allow for fast graph traversal for 'spice' accounting.
+This process is described in the DAG protocol section.
+- When a vertex is created on the node, it is shared with other nodes participating in the network by using gossip about gossip protocol.
+- Nodes sends the message containing vertex and list of nodes that knows about the vertex to all nodes that are known to the node, adding itself to the list of nodes.
+- Each node receiving the message continues to share the message with all the nodes that are known for the receiving node that are not on the list, but first node adds itself to the list.
+Process continues until message list contains all the nodes in the network.
+- This form of sharing the information creates a redundancy in the traffic, but prevents the bad actors from rejecting legitimate vertices by stopping the message to spread.
+This as well allows the message to reach nodes that are not connected to the message source node.

 2. The transaction.